-Wu, Lizi: Associate Professor
+Wu, Lizi: Professor

 We are studying cancer cell signaling with expertise in signal transduction, genetic and epigenetic regulation, and animal models.
 Our current laboratory research is centered on two families of transcriptional co-activators, MAML and CRTC, which are essential components of Notch receptor signaling and LKB1-CRTC/CREB signaling pathways, respectively.
 We are investigating the molecular regulation and the roles of deregulated cell signaling in cancer generation and progression, with the goal of gaining molecular insights into cancer pathogenesis and identifying novel cancer diagnostic and therapeutic targets.